| |

 Step 2 – Paint the Pool Noodles Black

-Begin by giving each pool noodle piece at least two coats of black paint.
+Begin by giving each pool noodle piece at least two coats of black acrylic paint.
 My pool noodles were very porous and wow did they use the paint.
 I ended up putting on three coats.
-Let the pool noodle paint dry between each coat.
+Let the paint dry completely between each coat.

 Step 3 – Add the Melting Hot Glue

-This task was fiddly because my glue guns are worn out, and could not keep up with the need.
-Because of the amount of glue it takes I used two glue guns, and would use one while the other one heated its glue.
-Its not hard to do at all, but give yourself enough time for it.
-(I am asking for a swanky nice glue gun for Christmas.)
+This task was fiddly because my glue guns were worn out, and could not keep up with the need.
+Because of the amount of glue it takes, I used two glue guns and would use one while the other one heated its glue.
+Please invest in a large high heat hot glue gun, it will save you a couple of hours.

 Melting hot glue onto a pool noodle to resembles melting wax while making pool noodle candles.